 Congenital cataracts: Causes, types and treatment

-A congenital cataract is a clouding of the eye's natural
+A congenital cataract is a clouding of the eye's natural lens that is present at birth.

 Depending on the density and location of the opacification, congenital cataracts may need to be removed by cataract surgery while the child is still an infant to enable normal vision development and prevent amblyopia and even blindness.